petitnau/algoml/contracts/tinybond/README.md

 ## Contract state

 The global state of the contract consists of the following variables.
-All of them are fixed at contract creation, with the only exception of `maxDep`, which is made mutable by the modifier `mut`:
+All of them are fixed at contract creation, with the only exception of `maxDep`, which is  mutable:
 * `COUPON`: the ASA used to represent the bond
 * `interestRate`: the interest rate (e.g., 150 means 1.5 multiplication factor, i.e. 50% interest rate)
 * `preSaleRate`: the discount rate for the presale (e.g., 150 means that 100 ALGOs buy 150 bond units)